-Please join us as leaders from PwC's Cybersecurity and Privacy practice will discuss the evolution of the Cybersecurity discussion in the Boardroom including critical lessons learned and emerging trends for the future.
-Additionally, we will discuss the Board's role in Crisis Management and learnings from the most recent crisis response activity.
+Leaders from PwC's Cybersecurity and Privacy practice discussed the evolution of the Cybersecurity discussion in the Boardroom including critical lessons learned and emerging trends for the future.
+Additionally, we discussed the Board's role in Crisis Management and learnings from the most recent crisis response activity.

 West Coast and Technology Sector Cybersecurity & Privacy Leader and Partner